 “With an excellence approach from the pilot, we landed there once, but knew not to repeat it,” said Beurer.

 With that decision, the crew returned to the four snowmobilers to provide a little hope.
 One of the pilots had a weighted flag, wrote a note on it and tied it to a lunch box with all their snacks and drinks.

 “Sorry boys we are not going to be able to take you out today, our helicopter is really old.
 Milk the fire, stay put, help is on the way.
 I’ve passed your location to the ground team.
 Merry Christmas.”

 The helicopter flew in slow over the men, creating a vortex of snow and dropped the box in a set of boot prints.

-Upon arriving in Laramie, a fine American, Bob Skinner came in on Christmas, opened the airport and provided the crew a quick fuel stop.
+Upon arriving in Laramie, Bob Skinner came in on Christmas, opened the airport and provided the crew a quick fuel stop.
 Although the fuel stop was only 27 minutes, the snowy weather had returned and engulfed the mountain.

 The snow gusts seemed like they were coming from every direction.
 The crew could not find an opening.
 It became apparent the thickest part of the storm was where the four men and ground team were located and due to the lack of ability to assist from the air, the crew decided to return to Cheyenne.